taoshen99/MUBDsyn/README.md

 ```

 ### Build the unbiased decoy set (UDS 3.0)
 The file with the directory of `output/ligand_$idx/results/scaffold_memory.csv` contains the potential decoy set specific for the `ligand_$idx`.
-The potential decoys are refined by SMILES curation, structural clustering and pooling all the decoys annotated with their properties.
-We provide `build_uds.sh` which automatically runs `curing_clustering.py` and `pool_decoys.py` as the realization.To get the unbiased decoy set `Final_decoys.csv`,
+The potential decoy set is refined by SMILES curation and structural clustering (script: `curing_clustering.py`).
+Then the unbiased decoys for each ligand were annotated with the properties and merged  (script: `merge_decoys.py`最好把脚本名字改一下) to consitute the whole data set (`Final_decoys.csv`).
+We provide `build_uds.sh` to automatically runs the above mentioned scripts.
 ```bash
 $ chmod +x ./build_uds.sh
 $ conda activate MUBD3.0